erikdubois/GithubTutorial/README.md

 - One to setup github.
 - One to use continuously.

-The `intention` is to have a backup or a way to share your

-1. files
-2. icons
-3. scripts
-4. themes
-5. ... anything really.

 # Intended for ...

 We assume `only one person` will update the github.
 No collaboration with others.